learnix-os/LearnixOS-Book/src/ch02-00-a-minimal-bootloader.md

 ---

+Writing a bootloader is not an easy task, and sometimes it can become even a miniature OS.
+In this book we will write the minimal needed bootloader to load our kernel, and obtain information that is necessary to it.

-In this chapter we will learn what is a bootloader and how can we crate one.
+In this chapter we will cover:

-We will make a
+- How to read from disk
+- What is protected mode and how to enter it.
+- What is memory paging.
+- How to boot the kernel